ProfDrYoMan/tibber_pulse_local_esphome/README.md

 Query the Tibber pulse bridge locally without the web API of Tibber.

+If you are looking for a solution to query the Tibber pulse bridge locally without the web API of Tibber and want to get this data into Home Assistant, there is a great solution [here](https://github.com/marq24/ha-tibber-pulse-local).

 ## Prerequisite

 Enable the web frontend of the Tibber bridge.